Transient X-ray Sources as Extremely Eccentric Mass-Transfer Binaries with Compact Companions: Discussion

 \section{Discussion}

 We propose that some Galactic transient X-ray sources are extremely eccentric binaries containing a nondegenerate star and a compact object (neutron star or black hole).
-The apparent rarity of extremely eccentric orbits about compact objects may be attributed to the difficulty of distinguishing them from single stars because of the faintness of the compact objects and to their limited lifetime as bound systems as their semimajor axes rapidly increase (Eq.~\ref{summary}) before disruption by passing stars.
+The {\it apparent} rarity of very eccentric orbits in binaries containing compact objects may be attributed to the difficulty of distinguishing them from single stars because of the faintness of the compact objects, {to the fact that they spend most of their time at large separations where their accelerations and orbital velocities are small}, and to their limited lifetime as bound systems as their semimajor axes rapidly increase (Eq.~\ref{summary}) before disruption by passing stars.

 The mechanism proposed here requires that the recoil during the outward (post-periastron) part of the orbit must exceed any recoil during the inward (pre-periastron) part of the orbit sufficiently to overcome any circularizing process, such as tidal dissipation around periastron.
 This is difficult to quantify because the time-dependent dynamics of accretion discs is not understood quantitatively, but qualitatively requires that the accretion disc time scale be only a fraction of the orbital period.
 This implies that the initial eccentricity must be substantial in order that radiation ablation drives its growth.
 That is expected to be unusual because mass-transfer binaries, and binaries close enough to evolve to mass-transfer systems, tend to circularize by tidal dissipation.